joswong13/spending_trackerv2/README.md

 ## TODO

+- [ ] issue when spawning thread then changing mainthread page
 - [ ] analytics (high)
 - [ ] move add category and rearrange categories to settings page (high)
 - [ ] back up storage options other than firebase (medium)